 Follow This Post:

 If you like or follow this post, you should get an update every time I make a change and I will make a change every time I update the PDF files.
+Alternatively you can follow my blog or Facebook page but then you will get notified when I write about everything… and that will undoubtedly give you a headache.

 Unlike Scouts Canada, I will also let you know what changed in the files.
-I will post the changes at the bottom of the blog post and just keep editting this page and I will also amend the revision table at the front of each of the downloadable files above.
+I will post the changes at the bottom of the blog post and just keep editing this page and I will also amend the revision table at the front of each of the downloadable files above.

 If you look at the Policies page, you would think it was the original webpage they activated on March 2, 2019 but it has been modified twice and five pages have seen changes.
 This is why revisions are so critical in documents like these and why being able to subscribe to changes should be available to users of the information.